debjyotiC/IOT_class/README.md

 ## IOT class
-This repository contains code for IOT class the repository, `Day 1` has codes on NodeMCU for PIR and DHT11 sensor along with Paho MQTT
+This repository contains code for IOT class, `Day 1` has codes on NodeMCU for PIR and DHT11 sensor along with Paho MQTT

 ## Dependencies required